shreyjain13/shreyjain13.github.io/indianfood.md

 category: coffee
 ---

-After visting the UK properly, I can finally make this post.

-I have now been to ~ 55 countries and in each, usually hit at least one Indian restaurant.
-I have made a list of my top 10 Indian restaurants aroudn the world.

-Some disclaimers are that I typically only eat North-Indian food and I am vegetarian.
+After a recent trip to the UK, I can finally share my top 10 Indian restaurants worldwide, based on my visits to ~55 countries.
+Please note, my choices favor North-Indian cuisine and are entirely vegetarian.

 Here are the top ten: